 Eleni Tzialli (Sound and Vision)

-Registration for the symposium opens the end of October and is free of charge.
+Registration for the symposium is open and is free of charge.

 Stay informed about the programme via this page or follow us on Facebook.